-When it comes to manipulatives, I like to offer the kids variety in choices.
-Keeping math materials organized is essential for daily hands-on math activities.
-Here are a few ideas of how we keep materials ready to grab and go for math exploration opportunities!
+When it comes to kindergarten math, manipulatives are everything!
+Have a variety of math organized materials is essential for daily hands-on math activities.
+Here are the easiest ways I keep materials ready to grab and go for math exploration opportunities!

 Math Storage for Kindergarten